Cosmo-Tech/azure-platform-deployment-tools/How-to guides/Set up private endpoint - portal.md

 ## Disable the private endpoint network policies for the subnet

-- Go to the Azure Portal and open the Storage Account
+- Go to the Azure Portal and open virtual network
 - In `subnets`, select the subnet you want to attach the storage
 - In `NETWORK POLICY FOR PRIVATE ENDPOINTS`, remove the policies